 Auditors may register from the first day of class (but not earlier) through the add deadline.
 No auditor may hold a place in the class if needed for a credit student.
 Auditing is not permitted in independent/directed study or other courses as designated by the appropriate school.

-To register as an auditor, a student needs to complete a registration form, have it signed by the instructor no earlier than the first class meeting, and submit the signed form to the Office of the Registrar before the add/drop deadline for the term.
+To register as an auditor, a student needs to complete a registration form, have it signed by the instructor no earlier than the first class meeting, and submit the signed form to the Stars Connect office before the add/drop deadline for the term.

 Information on tuition and fees for auditing is available from Student Accounts.